atfelix/CourseTracker/README.md

 iOS application for students in post secondary institutions (College/ University) that helps students by increasing their productivity.
 Students plan out their courses and athletics then find where it is located.

+### Timeline

+Started the initial research and began on Wednesday June 14th at 10:00 AM.
+We presented the app on Thursday June 29th at 4:00 PM.

 ### Demo Images

 ![Home](https://github.com/atfelix/CourseTracker/blob/master/Demo/Home.png "Home")